vasole/pymca/doc/source/training/quantification/index.rst

 Hint: If everything is OK, the concentrations of all the elements present in the sample should be in the vicinity of 500 ppm (0.0005 mass fraction).

 In real life you often do not have an internal standard.
-However, you could imagine that you have just emasured a reference sample you have just prepared with a concentration of 500 ppm Co in water and that you want to calibrate your system.
+However, you could imagine that you have just measured a reference sample you have just prepared with a concentration of 500 ppm Co in water and that you want to calibrate your system.
 Then, obviously, the Co concentration given by the program is exactly 0.0005 because it is used as internal standard.
 To calibrate your system all what you have to do is to select the *From fundamental parameters* check box and modify the Active area, distance, time to match those of your experiment and finally play with the flux until the concentration of Co is back to 0.0005.
 From there on you will be ready to use your system without an internal standard.
 You would have removed the water-with-Co sample and measured our unknown sample.

 Step 7: Using the Matrix Spectrum .................................